mad-lab-fau/tpcp/docs/guides/general_concepts.rst

 particular when you are working with non-standard objects and class instances as `__init__` parameters.

 We apply this check to all objects that inherit from our base classes.
-This means the class above would have raised an error at creation time:
+This means the class above would have raised an error when you try to initialize it:

 .. code-block:: python